 *The bread can be prepared ahead of time and baked in the morning.
 Once the dough has risen in the dough pan cover and place in the fridge for up to 4 days.
 When ready to bake remove from the fridge and pre-heat the oven to 350 degrees and bake as directed.

-You will be licking the pan clean!
+This Pull Apart Pumpkin Cinnamon Bread will have you licking the pan clean!

 Have a safe Halloween!!